University Investments and Endowment Funds

 Endowment Specific Funds

-Endowment Specific Funds may be created in exceptional circumstances; for example, when a donor gives a gift for the purpose of establishing a perpetual Endowment with property that cannot be readily sold or a donor stipulates that their funds may not be commingled with other invested Endowments.
-These gifts may be non-publicly traded securities, life insurance policies, real estate, or other items.
-These gifts do not have the ability to buy shares in the University Endowment Fund, thus they are separately managed in their own Endowment Specific Fund.
+Endowment Specific Funds may be created in exceptional circumstances when funds cannot be pooled; for example, when a donor gives a gift for the purpose of establishing a fund with property that cannot be readily sold or a donor stipulates that their funds may not be commingled with pooled university funds.
+These funds may consist of non-publicly traded securities, life insurance policies, real estate, or other items.
+Because these funds do not have the ability to buy shares in the UEF, they are separately managed in their own individual Endowment Specific Fund.

-Charitable Remainder Trust (CRT) allows a donor to make a charitable gift, which will also provide annual payments to one or more beneficiaries for their lifetimes, or for a specific term of years.
-Upon the death of the income beneficiaries or expiration of the specified number of years, the trust will terminate and the principal will be distributed to the University (and other charitable organizations if so directed by the donor), for purposes specified by the donor.
-Establishing the trust with the University as trustee requires a minimum $100,000 irrevocable gift of cash, readily marketable securities or other property acceptable to the University.
-Additional helpful information regarding types of trusts and benefits are available at the Office of Development website www.giving.umich.edu.
+- Charitable Remainder Trust (CRT) allows a donor to make a charitable gift, which will also provide quarterly payments to one or more beneficiaries for their lifetimes, or for a specific term of years.
+Upon the death of the income beneficiaries or expiration of the specified number of years, the trust will terminate and the principal will be distributed to the university (and other charitable organizations if so directed by the donor), for purposes specified by the donor.
+Establishing the trust with the university as trustee requires a minimum $100,000 irrevocable gift of cash, readily marketable securities and/or other property acceptable to the university.

-The Donor Pooled Income Fund is a fund established by the University to receive irrevocable contributions of property, cash and readily marketable securities, from donors.
-The fund pools the contributions for investment and management purposes.
-The donor or other designated beneficiaries receive an annual lifetime income that represents the donor’s pro rata share of income of the fund.
-Upon the death of all individuals named as beneficiaries by the donor, the donor’s participation in the Fund will terminate, and the value of this participation will be distributed for use by the University as the donor has directed.
-An initial gift of $10,000 or more is required for participation.
-A gift buys shares of participation in the University’s Donor Pooled Income Fund based on a share value.
-Share values are recalculated monthly.
-Income distributions are made quarterly and are equal to the prorated share of the amount of all income earned for that period by the fund.
-Additional helpful information regarding Donor Pooled Income Fund is available at the Office of Development website www.giving.umich.edu.
+- Donor Pooled Income Fund (DPIF) is a fund that was established by the university to receive irrevocable contributions of property, cash and readily marketable securities from donors; however, the DPIF is closed to new donors.
+Contributions to the DPIF are pooled for investment purposes and each gift purchases shares of participation in the pool Designated beneficiaries receive an annual lifetime income that represents their pro rata share of income of the fund.
+Upon the death of all individuals named as beneficiaries, the donor’s participation in the Fund will terminate, and the value of this participation will be distributed for use by the university as the donor has directed.
+DPIF share values are recalculated monthly.
+Income distributions are made quarterly to income beneficiaries based on their prorated share of the amount of income earned for that period by the fund.

-Charitable Lead Trust (CLT) provides annual gift income to the University for a specified number of years or for a period measured by the life or lives of an individual or individuals, after which the trust assets again become available to the donor, the donor’s family or others.
-Currently the University will not act as trustee for a CLT.
-Additional helpful information regarding types of trusts and benefits are available at the Office of Development website www.giving.umich.edu.
+The university may also have an interest in a charitable lead trust, which provides annual gift income to the university for a specified number of years or for a period measured by the life or lives of an individual or individuals, after which the trust assets again become available to the donor, the donor’s family or others.
+Currently, the university will not act as trustee for a charitable lead trust.

-The University of Michigan is self-insured for medical malpractice, workers’ compensation, directors and officer’s liability, property damage, auto liability and general liability through Veritas Insurance Corporation, a wholly-owned captive insurance company.
-The University is also self-insurer for various employee benefits through internally maintained funds.
-Insurance and Benefit Reserves are unique in the fact that their investment strategy is subject to the applicable laws, actuarial requirements, and regulations pertinent to their industry.
-Certain reserves are invested within the University’s various investment portfolios.
+The university is self-insured for various lines of insurance, including medical malpractice, workers’ compensation, directors’ and officers’ liability, property damage, auto liability and general liability through Veritas Insurance Corporation, a wholly-owned captive insurance company.
+The university is also self-insured for various employee benefits through internally maintained funds.
+These reserves are invested in the university’s various investment portfolios in accordance with the expected duration of the related liabilities.